numpy/numpy/doc/neps/missing-data.rst

     PyArray_Descr *maskna_descr;
     /*
      * Raw data buffer for mask.
 If the array has the flag
-     * NPY_ARRAY_OWNNAMASK enabled, it owns this memory and
+     * NPY_ARRAY_OWNMASKNA enabled, it owns this memory and
      * must call PyArray_free on it when destroyed.
      */
     npy_mask *maskna_data;